fasiha/frontend-intro/README.md

 ## Background

 Frontend web development is an exciting space to be because
-- JavaScript runtimes that ship with browsers like Chrome, Firefox, Safari, et al. are incredibly optimized;
+- JavaScript runtimes that ship with browsers like Chrome, Firefox, Safari, et al. are incredibly optimized and very secure;
 - asking your user to refresh the page because you just fixed the bug they were telling you about never gets old;
 - there are tons of free resources to host your pages, including GitHub Pages (GitHub will host your static HTML/CSS/JavaScript assets for any repo that has a specifically-named branch, `gh-pages`) and [Glitch.com](https://glitch.com/);
 - many interesting tasks can be done entirely in the frontend, no backend needed: anything that doesn't need coordination between different people or devices.